 Expert tip: Grab Click Perfect and start tracking your own clicks.
 You can keep close tabs on all of your link stats including traffic and conversions.
 You should be tracking and analyzing your marketing efforts as much as possible especially when it comes to paid traffic.

-Ultimately, PPC is one of the best ways to generate traffic.
+Ultimately, PPC is one of the best ways to generate more website traffic.
 In fact, several studies show internet users click on paid search ads more often they do any other form of online advertising.
 This means people aren’t opposed to being sold to, as long as the products or services being offered are relevant to their needs and interests.
 Because the search engines use keywords and only show relevant ads, this isn’t a problem.
 The ads are highly relevant to what the user is looking for, which increases the chances of your ad being clicked on.

 Why use it